nickvboy/carla-project-test/README.md

     python carla_simulator.py
     ```

+3. **Start Time Trials**:

+    - Press `1` to activate the trial run screen.
+    - Press `Space` to start the countdown for the trial run.
+    - Once the countdown ends, the trial run begins and the timer starts.
+    - Press `Space` again to stop the trial run and display the results.

 ## Configuration

 The simulator script `carla_simulator.py` contains default settings for various parameters.
 You can modify these parameters in the `main()` function of the script: